VindeO/Practice/Practice.Infrastructure/ReadMe.txt

 Disconnected Graphs
 DbSet.Add(root) : All elements State = Added. inserts each element, even if pre-existing in DB DbSet.Attach(root): Al elements State = unchanged .
-Any new records with missing FKs will throw
+Any new records with missing FKs will throw exception Context.Entry(root).State = En

 EF Validations